 So how do you get a strong voice and premise?
 That’s where the ‘fearlessly’ part comes in: if you love romance novels with vampires and elves, write the most romantic novel with the most vampirey-vampires and elvish-elves you can.
 Turn off the voices that tell you to hold back, to try and sound ‘pro’, to avoid clichés.
 No one gives a damn about those things while they’re crying their eyes out over how beautiful the first kiss is between your vampire and your elf.
 Shoot the moon in that first draft and the hell with the voices of what is or isn’t cool.
 Write the book you most want to read without fear or shame and you have a chance at making something truly great.

-Book 4 in the Greatcoats Series.
+Book 3 in the Spellslinger Series.